OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 The above script calls `Java.perform` to make sure that your code gets executed in the context of the Java VM.
 It instantiates a wrapper for the `android.app.Activity` class via `Java.use` and overwrites the `onResume` function.
 The new `onResume` function implementation prints a notice to the console and calls the original `onResume` method by invoking `this.onResume` every time an activity is resumed in the app.

-The [JADX decompiler](https://github.com/skylot/jadx) can generate Frida snippets through it's graphical code browser which print method entry and exit parameters via a `Java.use` call.
+The [JADX decompiler](#jadx) (v1.3.3 and above) can generate Frida snippets through its graphical code browser.
 To use this feature, open the APK or DEX with `jadx-gui`, browse to the target method, right click the method name, and select "Copy as frida snippet (f)".
-For example using the MASTG `UnCrackable-Level1.apk` app:
+For example using the MASTG [UnCrackable App for Android Level 1](0x08b-Reference-Apps.md#android-uncrackable-l1):

 <img src="Images/Chapters/0x08a/jadx_copy_frida_snippet.png" width="100%" />